nusenu/ansible-relayor/README.md

         - instance 1: ORPort 9000, DirPort 9001
         - instance 2: ORPort 9100, DirPort 9101

+* `tor_maxPublicIPs` integer
+    - Limits the amount of public IPs we will use to generate instances on a single host.
+    - Indirectly limits the amount of instances we generate per host.
+    - default: 1

 * `tor_offline_masterkey_dir` folderpath
     - default: ~/.tor/offlinemasterkeys
     - Defines the location where on the ansible control machine we store relay keys (Ed25519 and RSA)